mplegaspi/AzureVPN2019Update/README.md

 On Premise VPN Site
 ------------------
 We setup Cisco CSR1000v to simulate remote VPN site.
-For detail configuration and setup, please refer [this](https://github.com/yinghli/azure-vpn-csr1000v).
+For detail configuration and setup, please refer [this](https://github.com/yinghli/azure-vpn-csr1000v). <br>
 We also setup SSTP Point to Site VPN to simulate remote workers.
-For detail, please refer [this](https://github.com/yinghli/Azure-P2S-VPN).
+For detail, please refer [this](https://github.com/yinghli/Azure-P2S-VPN). <br>

 Network reachability Testing
 -----------